Yzoni/cs-advanced-network-security/Project 5/README.md

 When we the visualizations we see that the `tweakers.net` always goes trough the whole handshake and does not shortcut by using the cache.
 The opposite we see for `en.wikipedia.org` which uses for almost 40 percent of the time. `CNN` sends multiple alerts after each other.
 The rest of applications all close with a single alert.
-The ``docs.python.org`` seems a bit weird, for unknown reason it does not go trough the handshake at all and directly goes to the application data.
 It is also the only application that has a certificate status message.
 Its interesting wikipedia does not have a new session message, a possible explanation could be that the session was not long enough.

 ####Task 3: